 Queens Boulevard, Queens

-Queens Boulevard earned its “Boulevard of Death” nickname after 186 people died on it since 1990.
+Queens Boulevard earned its “Boulevard of Death” nickname after 186 people were killed on it between 1990 and 2014.
 The corridor expands to 12 lanes in some sections.
-NYC DOT completed a full seven-mile redesign in November 2024, which reduced traffic fatalities 68% and pedestrian injuries 45% on redesigned sections.
-But 223 crashes still occurred there in 2021, and the boulevard remains a high-risk corridor for motorcycles due to its volume and multi-lane turning movements.
+NYC DOT completed a full seven-mile redesign in November 2024 that cut traffic fatalities 68% and injuries 35% on the redesigned stretch.
+The boulevard still carries high motorcycle risk because of its volume and multi-lane turning movements.

 Grand Concourse, Bronx

-The Grand Concourse is the Bronx’s primary north-south arterial, and the borough’s highest motorcycle fatality rate per registration (5.2 per 1,000) concentrates along this corridor and its feeder streets.
-The wide lanes encourage speeding, and the number of cross streets creates frequent conflict points where turning vehicles collide with through-riding motorcyclists.
+The Grand Concourse is the Bronx’s primary north-south arterial.
+Its wide lanes encourage speeding, and the number of cross streets creates frequent conflict points where turning vehicles collide with through-riding motorcyclists.

 FDR Drive, Manhattan